Peng-Protocol/Dexhune-SS/SS/Specifications/MarkerDAO.md

 Determines the FFT used for voting.

+- **setFinalizeTime (ownerOnly)**

+Determines when the proposal can be finalized, default is 24 hours in seconds, after which a proposal is eligible for execution or routine activation.

 ...

-- **queryActiveProposalByIndex**

-This returns the full details of an active proposal by its index number.

-- **queryRejectedProposalByIndex**

-This returns the full details of a rejected proposal by its index number.

-- **queryPassedProposalByIndex**
+- **queryProposals**

-This returns the full details of a passed proposal by its index number.
+This returns the full details of a proposal by its index number.
+This returns both active and passed proposals.

-- **queryProposalByIndex**

-Returns the full details of a proposal by its index number.

-- **queryLatestProposal**

-Returns the full details of the proposal with the highest index.

-...

-- **queryActiveRoutineByIndex**

-This returns the full details of an active routine by its index number.

-- **queryRejectedRoutineByIndex**

-This returns the full details of a rejected routine by its index number.

-- **queryPassedRoutineByIndex**

-This returns the full details of a passed routine by its index number.

-- **queryRemovedRoutineByIndex**
+- **queryRoutines**

-This returns the full details of a removed routine by its index number.
+This returns the full details of a routine by its index number.
+This returns both active and expired routines.

-- **queryRoutineByIndex**

-Returns the full details of a routine by its index number.

-- **queryLatestRoutine**

-Returns the full details of the routine with the highest index.

-...

 ### **Data**
+The following data is public:

 - **NFT**

 Stores the address of the DAO's NFT collection, whose holders are allowed to vote.